torbsd/torbsd.github.io/blog.md

 [From the Attic](#attic)

+###20170927###

+<a id="tb705-ports">Tor Browser 7.0.5 in OpenBSD -current ports</a> by gman999

+Tor Browser 7.0.5 was [committed yesterday into OpenBSD's -current ports](https://marc.info/?l=openbsd-ports-cvs&m=150645572611625&w=2).
+It hasn't show up as a package yet, but should soon.

+We are going to add a patch to backport to OpenBSD -stable again.
+TB needs to be up-to-date.
+Anonymity is a bitter, constant war of measure and counter-measures.
+A step behind means you lose.

 ###20170906###

 <a id="installfest">A BSD-focused Tor Bridge Installfest</a> by gman999

-This disturbing picture of the [Tor bridge operating system monoculture](https://torbsd.github.io/oostats/bridges-os-count.txt) should frighten everyone.
+The disturbing picture of the [Tor bridge operating system monoculture](https://torbsd.github.io/oostats/bridges-os-count.txt) should frighten everyone.

 No exaggeration intended, but when only one operating system kernel is responsible for the vast majority of censored traffic entering the Tor network, alarm bells should sound.